Online Graduate Certificate in Psychology Programs

 Students enrolled in Psy.D. programs usually take 4-6 years to earn their degree, and Ph.D. students take 5-8 years.

 Learners can explore a different program focus across doctoral programs.
-Psy.D. students focus on the direct application of psychology working with patients and clients.
-Also, the Psy.D. curriculum focuses on both groups and individuals.
+Psy.D. students focus on the direct application of psychology and work with patients and clients.
+The Psy.D. curriculum focuses on both groups and individuals.

 Ph.D. students focus on statistics, teaching, and research on the practical and theoretical concepts of psychology.